 The following curriculum outlines the Latina/o specific courses offered in the Latina/o mental health emphasis.
 The remainder of the courses and curriculum follow the general requirements for our Master of Arts in Clinical Psychology with an Emphasis in Marriage and Family Therapy program.
 The general requirement courses are listed below.
-The Psychology in Latin American course (PSY 670) is offered as an elective for those students who wish to travel internationally during the summer.

 *Latina/o specific courses are taken one day a week per semester at the Irvine campus.

 |Spanish Language and Culture: Beginning Conversations and Understanding Linguistic Context – for students who speak minimal or no Spanish

 Spanish Language and Culture in Counseling Latinas/os: Intermediate/Advanced – for students who are at an intermediate or proficient level of Spanish